ofWorks/ofworks/ofGen.md

 ofgen import
 ```

-This imports project data (addons list) and creates a file called `of.yml` in your project folder.
+This imports project data (addons list from `addons.make`) and creates a file called `of.yml` in your project folder.
 This file is a "recipe" with all settings required to build the project.

+The nice thing is the project can behave exactly like an addon, so you can use a `libs` folder to test some library without addon, or a variation of `OpenCV` with different compilation settings.

 You can also invoke parameters directly: